n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Xero/README.md

 # Xero

-Xero is a company that offers an online cloud-based SaaS accounting software platform for small and medium-sized businesses.
+Xero offers an online cloud-based SaaS accounting software platform for small and medium-sized businesses.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Xero/README.md).